top of page

 Teach them how to save the world

-The Indian Education Model
+The Akshar Education Model

-By blending student-centered academics with hands-on, practical training -- experiential coursework, project-based learning, vocational skills development, and community service-learning -- the Indian Education Model equips students with the skills they need to build a successful life.
+By blending student-centered academics with hands-on, practical training -- experiential coursework, project-based learning, vocational skills development, and community service-learning -- the Akshar Education Model equips students with the skills they need to build a successful life.

 Put simply...